GoodnessJames/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 * **3. Show your Bash PID made easy**
   * [3-show_your_bash_pid_made_easy](./3-show_your_bash_pid_made_easy): Bash script
-  that displays the PID along with the process name of processes who name contains the word `bash`.
+  that displays the PID along with the process name of processes whose name contains the word `bash`.

 * **4. To infinity and beyond**